Current Committee Members

 Piotr.Wegorowski@glasgow.ac.uk

 My research has been situated in within linguistic ethnography since my doctoral work, which adopted an ethnographic approach to study community policing, and which was part of a wider team project looking at communication in superdiverse urban settings.
-I am interested in discourse in professional and institutional contexts, and more recently have worked on a small-scale project with colleagues from areas of public administration and accounting looking at coroporatisation in local authorities.
+I am interested in discourse in professional and institutional contexts, particularly in multilingual contexts and often at the intersection of language and law or law enforcement.
+Most recently have been involved in a large project looking at communicative practices of digital forensic practitioners, as they interact with other stakeholders in the process of collecting, gathering and representing forensic evidence more broadly.

 Jackie Jia Lou, Network Manager